Cosmopolitan (magazine): Under Helen Gurley Brown

 In Brown's early years as editor, the magazine received heavy criticism.
 In 1968 at the feminist Miss America protest, protestors symbolically threw several feminine products into a "Freedom Trash Can."
 These included copies of Cosmopolitan and Playboy magazines.
 Cosmopolitan also ran a near-nude centerfold of actor Burt Reynolds in April 1972, causing great controversy and attracting much attention.
 The Latin American edition of Cosmopolitan was launched in March 1973.

 In April 1978, a single edition of Cosmopolitan Man was published as a trial, targeted to appeal to men.
 Its cover featured Jack Nicholson and Aurore Clément.
 It was published twice in 1989 as a supplement to Cosmopolitan.

 In its January 1988 issue, Cosmopolitan published a feature that suggested women had little reason to be concerned about contracting HIV, despite the fact that the best available medical science indicated otherwise.
 The piece claimed that unprotected sex with an HIV-positive man did not put women at risk of infection and went on to state that "most heterosexuals are not at risk" and that it was impossible to transmit HIV in the missionary position.
 This article angered many educated people, including AIDS and gay rights activists.
 The protests organized in response to the article's publication were turned into a 30-minute documentary titled "Doctors, Liars, and Women: AIDS Activists Say NO to Cosmo" by two members of ACTUP, a New York City-based collective of HIV/AIDS activists.

 One of the articles in its October 1989 issue, "The Risky Business of Bisexual Love," promoted the 'bisexual bridge' theory.
 The 'bisexual bridge' theory suggests that heterosexual women are unknowingly put at risk for contracting HIV through sexual contact with bisexual men who covertly have sex with other men (colloquially described as being "on the down low").
 The New York Area Bisexual Network performed a successful letter-writing campaign against Cosmopolitan.

-Today
+Approach

 Since the 1960s, Cosmopolitan has discussed such topics as health, fitness, and fashion, as well as sex.
 The magazine has also featured a section called "Ask Him Anything", where a male writer answers readers' questions about men and dating.